timburks/google-api-swift-client/README.md

 API clients are be produced by running the generator with Discovery Documents downloaded from the Discovery Service.
-Running the following writes a client to standard output:
+Running the following writes a client library to the directory named <output>
+(or the current directory if `--output` is unspecified):

 ```
-% google-api-swift-generator <filename>
+% google-api-swift-generator <filename> --output <output>
 ```

 This project also includes an experimental CLI generator that generates command-line interfaces for APIs.
 These CLIs depend on the generated client libraries and are produced with the `google-cli-swift-generator` command.
-Running the following writes a CLI `main.swift` to standard output:
+Running the following writes a CLI `main.swift` to the directory named <output>
+(or the current directory if `--output` is unspecified):

 ```
-% google-cli-swift-generator <filename>
+% google-cli-swift-generator <filename> --output <output>
 ```

 The [Examples](Examples) directory contains several example